VulturOrg/gms/README.rst

 Google Maps Snippet
 ###################

 Put maps in your forms and get/show the coordinates from a place.
-This snippet supports UTM and Geographic coordinates.
+Support UTM and Geographic coordinates.

 Depends
 =======